-Formed under immense pressure, hundreds of kilometres below the surface of the earth, their one billion year journey to us is nothing short of miraculous.
+Formed under immense pressure, hundreds of kilometres below the surface of the earth, a natural Diamond's one billion year journey is nothing short of miraculous.
 They were first discovered in India over two thousand years ago and have remained a symbol of beauty, love and abundance ever since.

 Strong, unique, precious, rare and beautiful -

 Diamonds are highly regarded for their magnificence and ability to reflect light in an extremely dazzling way.
-Created out of pure carbon, the carbon atoms within Diamonds are bonded very strongly, which makes for the hardness and strength of the stone.
-Diamonds are the hardest substance known to man.
+Created out of pure carbon, the carbon atoms within Diamonds are bonded very strongly, making them one of the hardest substances known to man.

-A certificate of authenticity guarantees that your natural Diamond is the real-deal, with each of its characteristics outlined.
-All Diamonds half a carat and above are independently certified and are accompanied by a certificate detailing exact measurements, colour, clarity, carat weight, cut and features.
+All American Swiss Diamonds half a carat and above are independently certified and are accompanied by a certificate detailing exact measurements, colour, clarity, carat weight, cut and features.